kellyf22/web-scraping-challenge/README.md

-# Web Scraping Homework - Mission to Mars
+# Web Scraping Exercise - Mission to Mars

-In this assignment, I built a web application that scrapes various websites for data related to Mars and displays the information in a single HTML page.
+In this bootcamp assignment, I built a web application that scrapes various websites for data related to Mars and displays the information in a single HTML page.

 ## Step 1 - Scraping